blandersonw/AutoDeck/README.md

 The first step is refining the prompt to fine-tune content generation, as shown above.

-Step two will include presentation graphic design, including images, charts, etc.  Step two explanation to be cont'd...
+Step two will include presentation graphic design, including images, charts, etc.

+Here, we will have to decide on the medium for the application: Google Slides add-on, downloadable soft-ware to create .pptx, etc.

+Step two explanation to be cont'd...